By the end of this section, you will be able to do the following:

 - Sexual reproduction: A meiotic process of nuclear division and genetic recombination unique to eukaryotes.
 During this process, diploid nuclei at one stage of the life cycle undergo meiosis to yield haploid nuclei, which subsequently fuse together (karyogamy) to create a diploid zygote nucleus.

-- Cell walls: It might be reasonable to conclude that the last common ancestor could make cell walls during some stage of its life cycle, simple because cell walls were present in their prokaryote precursors.
+- Cell walls: It might be reasonable to conclude that the last common ancestor could make cell walls during some stage of its life cycle, simply because cell walls were present in their prokaryote precursors.
 However, not enough is known about eukaryotes’ cell walls and their development to know how much homology exists between those of prokaryotes and eukaryotes.
 If the last common ancestor could make cell walls, it is clear that this ability must have been lost in many groups.

 Endosymbiosis and the Evolution of Eukaryotes